gbif-norway/publishgpt/OVERVIEW.md

     per_table: false
     attempt_autonomous: false
     text: |-
       Carefully examine the contents of each of these dataframes.
-They need to be combined together into a single Darwin Core archive, with one core table (Event, Occurrence or Checklist), with optional extension Tables.
-Decide on 1) either an Occurrence, Event + Occurrence, or Checklist (taxonomy) DwC core, and 2) optionally any DwC extension for this dataset, the most commonly used one is MeasurementOrFact.
+They need to be combined together into a single Darwin Core archive, with one core table, with optional extension Tables.
+Decide on 1) either an Occurrence or Checklist (taxonomy) DwC core, and 2) optionally any DwC extension for this dataset, the most commonly used one is MeasurementOrFact.
-      Common Event DwC fields (can also be included in an Occurrence core Table):
+      Pick and choose from these common Occurrence DwC fields:
+       - basisOfRecord (valid values: MaterialEntity, PreservedSpecimen, FossilSpecimen, LivingSpecimen, MaterialSample, HumanObservation, MachineObservation)
-       - eventDate (must be ISO format)
+       - eventDate (must be ISO format) OR 3 columns: year, month & day
        - locality
+       - locationRemarks
+       - waterBody (if a marine or aquatic occurrence, e.g. Baltic Sea, Hudson River)
+       - islandGroup
+       - island
        - minimumElevationInMeters
        - maximumElevationInMeters
+       - minimumDepthInMeters
+       - maximumDepthInMeters
+       - minimumDistanceAboveSurfaceInMeters
+       - maximumDistanceAboveSurfaceInMeters
        - country
        - decimalLatitude
        - decimalLongitude
+       - geodeticDatum (SRS or geodeticDatum pertaining to decimalLatitude and decimalLongitude)
+       - coordinateUncertaintyInMeters
        - fieldNotes
-      Common Occurrence DwC fields:
        - recordedBy (collector/observer's name)
        - recordedByID (often ORCID)
        - scientificName
        - kingdom
        - individualCount or organismQuantity/organismQuantityType (IMPORTANT: This is where abundance or number/counts of individuals go, NOT in MeasurementOrFact)
-       - occurrenceRemarks
+       - occurrenceRemarks (can hold any miscellaneous information)
+       - sex
+       - lifeStage
+       - behavior (e.g. roosting, foraging, running)
+       - vitality (valid values: alive, dead, mixedLot, uncertain, notAssessed)
+       - establishmentMeans (valid values: native, nativeReintroduced, introduced, introducedAssistedColonisation, vagrant, uncertain)
+       - degreeOfEstablishment (valid values: native, captive, cultivated, released, failing, casual, reproducing, established, colonising, invasive, widespreadInvasive)
+       - occurrenceStatus (use this for plot sample data or similar, valid values: present, absent)
+       - preparations (preparation/preservation methods, e.g. fossil, cast, photograph, DNA extract)
+       - associatedSequences (list of associated genetic sequence information, e.g. http://www.ncbi.nlm.nih.gov/nuccore/U34853.1)
+       - habitat
+       - samplingProtocol (e.g. UV light trap, mist net, bottom trawl)
+       - samplingEffort (e.g. 40 trap-nights, 10 observer-hours, 10 km by foot)

       Common Checklist DwC fields
        - taxonID
        - scientificName
        - kingdom
        - taxonRemarks
-      NOTE 1: If this is not a Taxonomy/Checklist, you must use the Occurrence core by default and only use a separate table as an Event core if the data contains multiple Occurrences that can be easily grouped (like a series of observations across different times and locations within the same project).
-If the data is simple, it's easier to combine Event and Occurrence fields into a single Table.
-In the majority of cases just using the single Occurrence core + some Event fields is easiest.
-      NOTE 2: The MeasurementOrFact extension should be used to store facts or measurements which do not fit into the core fields or where there are multiple measurements per field.
+      NOTE 1: The MeasurementOrFact extension should be used to store facts or measurements which do not fit into the core fields or where there are multiple measurements per field.
 Examples: length, weight, temperature, salinity, age, growth rate, symbiotic relationships, predator-prey interactions, etc. DO NOT use it for individual counts or abundance, those numbers should go into individualCount or organismQuantity/organismQuantityType.
-      NOTE 3: In almost all cases, if you are publishing Event/Occurrence data, you should discard any Tables containing taxonomy information only that a user may have gathered - that should not get published.
+      NOTE 2: In almost all cases, if you are publishing Occurrence data, you should discard any Tables containing summary taxonomy information that a user may have gathered - that should not get published.

       Your task is now to:
       1) Discuss your recommendations for DwC core and extensions with the user, note that extensions are optional